-- 1. Options were granted for no consideration and shall vest upon announcement of a JORC Inferred mineral resource estimate for the Alaska Range Project, comprising both the Stellar Copper Gold and the Caribou Dome Copper properties, of 10 million tonnes of mineralisation at a minimum cut-off grade of 0.5% copper or copper equivalent, signed off by a competent person other than a director or employee of the Company.
+- Options were granted for no consideration and shall vest upon announcement of a JORC Inferred mineral resource estimate for the Alaska Range Project, comprising both the Stellar Copper Gold and the Caribou Dome Copper properties, of 10 million tonnes of mineralisation at a minimum cut-off grade of 0.5% copper or copper equivalent, signed off by a competent person other than a director or employee of the Company.
 Subsequent to 30 June 2020, it was determined the likelihood of achieving the vesting condition within the applicable vesting period, was less than 50%.
-Accordingly, no further compensation expense was recorded on these options. - 2.
-Options were granted for no consideration and shall vest upon the Shares trading on ASX at a volume weighted average price of \$0.20 or more for 10 consecutive trading days. - Options were granted for no consideration and shall vest upon completion of feasibility study for the Alaska Range Project.
+Accordingly, no further compensation expense was recorded on these options.
+These options expired on 20 December 2021. - Options were granted for no consideration and shall vest upon the Shares trading on ASX at a volume weighted average price of \$0.20 or more for 10 consecutive trading days.
+These options expired on 20 December 2021. - 3.
+Options were granted for no consideration and shall vest upon completion of feasibility study for the Alaska Range Project.
 Subsequent to 30 June 2020, it was determined the likelihood of achieving the vesting condition, within the applicable vesting period, was less than 50%.
-Accordingly, no further compensation expense was recorded on these options. - 4.
+Accordingly, no further compensation expense was recorded on these options.
+These options expired on 20 December 2021. - 4.
+Options were granted for no consideration and shall vest upon evenly over three years upon completion of continual service to the Company and remaining as a director for 1 year, 2 years, and 3 years. - 5.
 Options were granted for no consideration and shall vest upon the announcement of the completion of the acquisition of an 80% interest in the Caribou Dome Copper Project.
 Subsequent to 30 June 2019, it was determined the likelihood of achieving the vesting condition, within the applicable vesting period, was less than 50%.
 Accordingly, no further compensation expense was recorded on these options.
+These options expired on 20 December 2021.